flipsi/dotfiles/readme.md

 ## Contact

-Shoot me a mail: soziflip@gmail.com
+If you have got any questions or comments, please just shoot me a mail: soziflip@gmail.com